pravsemilo/kubernetes-notes/kubernetes.io/Documentation/Concepts/Workloads/Pods/Pods_Overview.md

 		* Standardize and normalize output.
 		* Example : Transforming monitoring data from various containers into a single unified representation.
 	## [Container Design Patterns](https://kubernetes.io/blog/2016/06/container-design-patterns/)
+* Each pod is meant to run a single instance of the application.
+* To scale horizantally, you should use multiple pods.
+* This is referred as _replication_ in K8s.
+* Replicated pods are created and managed as a group by an abstraction called controller.
+## How Pods manage multiple Containers
+* Pods are designed to support multiple cooperating processes as containers that form a cohesive unit of service.
+* Containers in a pod are automatically co-located and co-scheduled on the same machine.
+* Containers can share resources and dependencies, communicate with one another and coordinate when and how they are terminated.
+### __Networking__
+* Each pod is assigned a unique IP address.
+* Every container in the pod shares the network namespace including the IP address and network ports.
+* Containers within the same pod can communicate via localhost.
 # References
 * https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/
 * https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns/